Skip to main content

 Analyst Summary

-Both Mobileye and Nuro compete directly in the AI Robotics space, making this a head-to-head matchup within the same market segment.
+Mobileye and Nuro both operate in AI Robotics, though their strategies diverge significantly.
 Mobileye designs AI chips and software systems for advanced driver assistance and autonomous driving, producing the EyeQ system-on-chip series and associated computer vision software stack that is integrated into hundreds of millions of vehicles globally as the technical foundation for features including lane keeping, automatic emergency braking, and adaptive cruise control.
 Nuro is an autonomous robotics company founded in 2016 that develops self-driving delivery vehicles designed for last-mile logistics.

 Metrics Comparison